kwanghoon/JavaAnalysis/readme.md

-# A reference implementation for the following paper
+# A reference implementation for a Type and Effect System for Activation Flow of Components in Android-like Programs
  - Kwanghoon Choi, Byeong-Mo Chang, A Type and Effect System for Activation Flow of Components in Android Programs, Information Processing Letters, 114(11):620-627, November 2014. [pdf](http://swlab.jnu.ac.kr/paper/tr-mar-2014-1.pdf)

 ### INSTRUCTION